Innovation for Companies & Territories

 Many indicators show that neighboring regions — even those sharing borders — often display very different economic performances.

-These differences stem from variations in physical infrastructure, the quality of public services for businesses and citizens, and the role played by universities and institutions.
+These differences stem from variations in physical infrastructure, the quality of public services for businesses and citizens, the role played by universities and institutions and the quality of investment in the region.

 Institutions are crucial to innovation and development